QueenChristina/draw-to-gcode/README.md

 - Grid snap and ruler
 - Default brush/line width size to match real scale/width size (default of 2.5 mm width)
 - Solutions for embedded printing eg., allow for lines that are not parallel to XY plane to be traced (such as along Z-axis)
+- Error handling for opening projects of the incorrect version / failure to open projects on launch

 <img src="https://github.com/QueenChristina/draw-to-gcode/blob/main/images/gcode-demo.jpg" align="center"/>
 <img src="https://github.com/QueenChristina/draw-to-gcode/blob/main/images/layers-demo.jpg" align="center"/>